i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

                                   the SessionConfig, to declare intent and check support.
                                   See proposals 144 and 145.

+  i2cp.leaseSetSecret=b64     The base 64 of a secret used to blind the
-  i2cp.leaseSetSecret=xxxx        A secret used to encrypt/decrypt the leaseset, default ""
+                              address of the leaseset, default ""

   i2cp.leaseSetAuthType=nnn       The type of authentication for encrypted LS2.
                                   0 for no per-client authentication (the default)